HoliestWoW/Purity-Classic/README.md

 * **Ashes of Purity**
     * **Description:** The tangible remains of the Death Knight's past life, symbolizing their vow to start with nothing.
     * **Criteria:**
-        * After activating the challenge, you must unequip all starting Acherus Knight's gear.
+        * You may not equip the gear you started with.
+This includes the starting armor, jewelry, and bags.

 * **Sigil of Purity**
-    * **Description:** A pledge to wield only a weapon worthy of the Lich King's image.
+    * **Description:** This sigil marks a berserker's vow.
+The Knight focuses only on destruction, refusing to use any magic or item to heal their own wounds, relying only on natural recovery.
     * **Criteria:**
+        * You may not use ANY ability or item to heal yourself.
+This includes Death Strike, Rune Tap, potions, bandages, and food.
         * You may only equip two-handed axes, maces, or swords.

+* **Phylactery of Purity**
+    * **Description:** The soul of a sacrificed Shadow Council Warlock is bound into this phylactery.
+It grants you power, but binds you to their dark legacy, forcing you to reject the Lich King's chilling frost magic entirely.
+    * **Criteria:**
-        * You may not use Frost Presence.
+        * You may NOT learn or use any Frost spells or abilities.
+        * You may NOT allocate any points in the Frost talent tree.

 ### Druid